-Of course, if there are any essential items that your child requires, you can email our Summer Office Manager, Matt Jackowitz (matt@campwalt.com), to let him know what is in the package and when we should expect it.
-Any parcel that arrives that is larger than a standard envelope will be opened in our mailroom and only those items that have been pre-approved will be delivered to our campers.
-Any package that arrives without prior approval from our Office Manager will be held in our mailroom until Visiting Day or until the last day of camp.
+Of course, if there are any essential items that your child requires, you can email our Summer Office Manager, Matt Jackowitz (matt@campwalt.com), to let him know what the items is and when we should expect it.
+Any item that arrives other than a standard letter will be opened in our mailroom and only those items that have been pre-approved will be delivered to our campers.
+Any item that arrives without prior approval from our Office Manager will be held in our mailroom until Visiting Day or until the last day of camp.
+Our goal is to eliminate campers receiving non-essential items in the mail to limit competition within the cabin and relieve parents of any pressure.
 BIRTHDAY PACKAGES:

 Birthdays at camp are very special and we do allow birthday packages to be sent.
 Please address Birthday packages to "{Your Child's Name}, Attention: Matt Jackowitz" Label the package "Birthday Present" and email Matt Jackowitz (matt@campwalt.com) in advance to alert him to the package's arrival.
-Please note that no food can be sent in this package.
+Please note that no food can be sent in this package and that all packages will be opened to ensure this is followed.
+For this reason, we ask that you do not wrap items within this birthday package.
 ELECTRONICS POLICY